ki4jgt/Book-of-the-Damned/README.md

 57. There is a time for superficialities, but true awareness lies deep below the surface.
 58. Advancement is not permission to disregard growth.
 59. Educate yourself.
+60. If duress is your only motivator, then you will always require it.
+And you will pass this requirement to others.
+Celebrate the completion of even the smallest tasks.
-60. It is possible to commit no mistakes and still lose.
+61. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-61. It doesn't go away just because you refuse to see it.
+62. It doesn't go away just because you refuse to see it.
-62. Get up and do it again.
+63. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.